 718 (Boxter / Cayman)

-The mid-engine Porche 718 includes Boxter convertibles and Cayman hardtops.
-So whether you want the standard 300 HP boosted 2.0-liter four-cylinder Boxter drop-top, or the or the racy naturally aspirated 4.0-liter 414 HP six-cylinder Cayman GT4 hardtop, you can make your own gear changes using a six-speed manual transmission.
-All Boxter and Cayman models are rear-drive and sure to please driving enthusiasts.
+The mid-engine Porche 718 includes Boxster convertibles and Cayman hardtops.
+So whether you want the standard 300 hp boosted 2.0L 4-cylinder Boxster drop-top or the racy, naturally aspirated 4.0L 414 hp 6-cylinder Cayman GT4 hardtop, you can make your own gear changes using a 6-speed manual transmission.
+All Boxster and Cayman models are rear-wheel-drive and sure to please driving enthusiasts.

 The BRZ is part Subaru, part Toyota.
-It features a 205 HP 2.0-liter horizontally opposed Subaru “boxer” engine and a chassis co-developed with Toyota.
+New for this year, it features a 228 hp 2.4L naturally aspirated Subaru “boxer” engine.
 The rear-drive sports car is a ton of fun to drive and it even has a back seat, albeit a small one.
-And yes—a six-speed manual transmission is available.
+And yes—a 6-speed manual transmission is available.
 The BRZ has a mechanical twin, the Toyota 86 if you prefer your sports cars to start with a T. This is also the only non-AWD Subaru for sale in the U.S. today.

 The all-wheel-drive Crosstrek is a compact crossover based on the Subaru Impreza.
 It has scads of personality and a go-anywhere spirit.
 Plus, you can get it in orange!
-Opt for the standard Crosstrek or Crosstrek Premium (not the Limited or Hybrid), and you can also go for a six-speed manual.
-Power comes from a 2.0-liter horizontally opposed engine making 152 HP.
+Opt for the standard Crosstrek or Crosstrek Premium (not the Sport, Limited, or Hybrid), and you can also go for a 6-speed manual.
+Power comes from a 2.0L horizontally opposed engine making 152 hp.
 The Crosstrek offers more ground clearance than the Impreza, making it great for hikers, bikers, kayakers, and skiers who may often encounter bad roads or foul weather.

-Subaru’s all-wheel-drive Impreza Sedan and 5-door employ the same 152 HP 2.0-liter engine as the above-mentioned Crosstrek and can also be mated to a manual transmission.
-Unlike the Crosstrek, the Impreza gets a five-speed instead.
+Subaru’s all-wheel-drive Impreza Sedan and 5-door employ the same 152 hp 2.0L engine as the above-mentioned Crosstrek and can also be mated to a manual transmission.
+Unlike the Crosstrek, the Impreza gets a five-speed instead of a 6-speed.
 Also, you can only get the manual on standard model Imprezas.
 If you want the Impreza Premium, it’s a CVT for you.

 With rally racing DNA, Subaru’s WRX and STI AWD sports sedans offer gusty turbocharged engines and tuned suspension systems for outstanding performance.
-The WRX has a 2.0-liter four-cylinder making 268 HP; the STI has a 2.5-liter four-pot making 310 HP.
-Both cars are available with six-speed manual transmissions.
-No matter which you choose, you’ll get a fast, fun four-door sedan offering great performance in a variety of road conditions.
+The WRX has a 2.0L 4-cylinder making 268 hp; the STI has a 2.5Lr four-pot making 310 hp.
+Both cars are available with 6-speed manual transmissions.
+No matter which you choose, you’ll get a fast, fun 4-door sedan offering great performance in a variety of road conditions.

 Toyota’s Corolla has long been a bastion of reliability, economy, and steadfast transportation.
-Additionally, they’ve always been available with a stick shift; that continues for 2020.
-If you want a Corolla sedan with a six-speed manual gearbox, you’ll have to opt for the tarted-up SE model.
-That model also includes the more powerful 169 HP 2.0-liter engine compared to CVT-equipped models.
+Additionally, they’ve always been available with a stick shift; that continues for 2021.
+If you want a Corolla sedan with a 6-speed manual gearbox, you’ll have to opt for the tarted-up SE model.
+That model also includes the more powerful 169 hp 2.0L engine compared to CVT-equipped models.
 While the car may have had dowdy looks in the past, the Corolla has shaped up to be a handsome sedan.

-The Corolla Hatchback made a triumphant return to the U.S. market in 2019 and continues to be sold for 2020.
-The attractive-looking five-door Corolla has the same 169 HP engine as the sedan, but can be had with a six-speed manual on the SE as well as the racier XSE models.
+The Corolla Hatchback made a triumphant return to the U.S. market in 2019 and continues to be sold for 2021.
+The attractive-looking 5-door Corolla has the same 169 hp engine as the sedan, but can be had with a 6-speed manual on the SE as well as the racier XSE models.
 The Hatchback puts to bed any inkling of a vanilla-looking past.
 The Corolla Hatchbacks, especially in XSE trim, look athletic and modern.

-Mechanically speaking, the Toyota 86 is identical to the aforementioned Subaru BRZ.
-It gets the same 2.0-liter boxer four-pot making 205 HP and power is sent through a standard six-speed manual transmission.
+Mechanically speaking, the Toyota 86 which was co-developed with Suburu, shares some DNA with the aforementioned Subaru BRZ.
+It gets boasts a 2.0L boxer four-pot making 205 hp and power is sent through a standard 6-speed manual transmission.
 The 86, named after the esteemed rear-drive Toyota AE86 of the 1980s, is available in standard, GT, and Hakone Edition trim levels.
 All get you a fun-to-drive sports car with dashing good looks without spending crazy wads of cash.

-This is the last mid-sized pickup truck available on the U.S. market offering a manual transmission If you like to row your own gears, you’ll have to opt for the TRD Sport, TRD Off-Road, and TRD Pro models.
-They can have a six-speed manual behind the 278 HP 3.5-liter V6 engine.
+If you like to row your own gears in the Toyota Tacoma you’ll have to opt for the TRD Sport, TRD Off-Road, and TRD Pro models.
+They can have a 6-speed manual behind the 278 hp 3.5L V6 engine.
 All will feature 4WD with a high/low range transfer case to get you through snow, sand, mud, or rocks.

-Now in its seventh generation, VW continues to offer its mainstay hatchback with a six-speed manual transmission in all of its hatchback versions.
-For 2020, the turbocharged 1.4-liter engine in TSI trim makes 147 HP to the front wheels.
-The fun-to-drive Golf GTI, one of the best hot hatchbacks out there, makes 228 turbocharged HP.
-The high-performance all-wheel-drive 4MOTION Golf R whips up 288 pones.
+For the all-new eighth-generation Golf, VW continues to offer its mainstay hatchback with a 6-speed manual transmission.
+For 2021, the fun-to-drive Golf GTI, one of the best hot hatchbacks out there, makes 228 hp thanks to its 2.0L turbocharged 4-cylinder engine.
+Keep an eye open for the 2022 model arriving later this year.
 All Golf versions are known for their European feel and German engineering.

 The Jetta has been the compact compadre to VWs Golf for decades.
 It also shares many of the engine choices.
-Like the Golf, it can be had with a six-speed manual, too.
-However, you’ll need to choose the S or R Line trims.
-Both produce 147 HP to the front wheels.
-Pick the GLI sports sedan instead and you’ll get a 2.0-liter four-cylinder making 228 HP.
+Like the Golf, it can be had with a 6-speed manual, too.
+However, you’ll need to choose the base S trim to get that option.
+Alternatively, pick the GLI sports sedan instead, and you’ll get a 2.0L 4-cylinder making 228 hp.
 Expect a similar driving experience to the Golf/GTI, but with a locking trunk.

-2020 Manual Transmission Cars: 42 Vehicles With Three Pedals & a Stick-Shift
+2021 Manual Transmission Cars: 39 Vehicles With 3 Pedals & a Stick-Shift

 - BMW 2 Series